meshtastic/firmware/docs/software/nrf52-TODO.md

 Nice ideas worth considering someday...

+- Use flego to me an iOS/linux app? https://felgo.com/doc/qt/qtbluetooth-index/ or
+- Use flutter to make an iOS/linux app? https://github.com/Polidea/FlutterBleLib
 - make a Mfg Controller and device under test classes as examples of custom app code for third party devs.
 Make a post about this.
 Use a custom payload type code.
 Have device under test send a broadcast with max hopcount of 0 for the 'mfgcontroller' payload type.  mfg controller will read SNR and reply.
 DOT will declare failure/success and switch to the regular app screen.
 - Hook Segger RTT to the nordic logging framework. https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/debugging-with-real-time-terminal
 - Use nordic logging for DEBUG_MSG